Causes of Childlessness in Marriage: Male Factors and Female Factors and their Solutions

 This is very big issue infertility.
-Before a man and a woman takes themselves to the altar for marriage, they need to know their blood group.
+Before a man and a woman take themselves to the altar for marriage, they need to know their blood group.
 A lot of people do not know that the blood group plays a very important role in fertility and childbearing.
 If the blood group of the man and that of the woman are incompatible, they may have a very big issue giving birth to children.

 The strongest blood group in existence is the negative blood group (O-, B-, AB- etc).
 When a pregnant woman is negative, at the point of her delivery, the blood of the baby touches her blood, if the baby is blood group positive (the opposite of that of the woman, which is often the case), the blood of the woman detect the blood of the father (which often babies carry) and get sensitized, she will never have a child for any positive man again except a treatment (Anti-D immunoglobulin) is administered to her with 72 hours of delivery.

 Negative blood groups are several times stronger than positive blood groups.
-Over 95% of human beings have positive blood group.
+Over 95% of human beings have a positive blood group.
 The few that have negative blood groups do not accept any blood that is negative.
-The only way a woman with negative blood group will take in is never to abort or miscarry a pregnancy from a man with positive blood group before marriage unless treatment (Anti-D immunoglobulin) was administered within 73 hours of the incident.
+The only way a woman with a negative blood group will take in is never to abort or miscarry a pregnancy from a man with a positive blood group before marriage unless treatment (Anti-D immunoglobulin) was administered within 73 hours of the incident.

 Summary: Causes of Childlessness in Marriage: Male Factors and Female Factors and their Solutions

-Intending couples and childless couples should check for the quality of the semen of the man and the woman should scan to know if she has fibroid, infections, blocked tubes etc.
+Intending couples and childless couples should check for the quality of the semen of the man and the woman should scan to know if she has fibroid, infections, blocked tubes, etc.